ansible/awx/docs/task_manager_system.md

 ### Bulk Reschedule

-Typically each manager is ran asynchronously via the dispatcher system.
+Typically, each manager runs asynchronously via the dispatcher system.
 Dispatcher tasks take resources, so it is important to not schedule tasks unnecessarily.
 We also need a mechanism to run the manager *after* an atomic transaction block.

 Scheduling the managers are facilitated through the `ScheduleTaskManager`, `ScheduleDependencyManager`, and `ScheduleWorkflowManager` classes.
 These are utilities that help prevent too many managers from being started via the dispatcher system.
 Think of it as a "do once" mechanism.